Jaseci-Labs/jaseci/docs/docs/internals/planning_specs/native_type_system/lets_build.md

             // Here, int_val is known to be of type 'int' std.out(int_val + 5);
         }
-        case my_node: MyNodeArchitype => {
+        case my_node: MyNodeArchetype => {
-            // Here, my_node is known to be of type MyNodeArchitype my_node.node_specific_ability();
+            // Here, my_node is known to be of type MyNodeArchetype my_node.node_specific_ability();
         }
     }